larsiusprime/polymod/docs/docs/translation.markdown

 ## Adding New Locales

-A mod can add a completely new locale to an existing application which utilizes Firetongue for its translation.
+A mod can add a completely new locale to an existing application which utilizes FireTongue for its translation.

 1. Add a new locale to the `locales` folder.
 Name it after the locale code, such as `en-US`, `pt-BR`, etc.
 2. Add your new assets and translations to the new locale folder.